BCDevOps/devops-platform-workshops/openshift-201/logging.md

 ## Kibana

 ### Accessing Kibana
-You can access Kibana directly at this [url](https://kibana-openshift-logging.apps.silver.devops.gov.bc.ca/) or it is also accessable from the OpenShift console.
+You can access Kibana directly at this [url](https://kibana-openshift-logging.apps.silver.devops.gov.bc.ca/) or it is also accessible from the OpenShift console.

 Select the running pod that was just created: